On weakly and strongly popular rankings: Preliminaries

 Let $V(a,b) \subseteq V$ be the set of voters who prefer candidate $a$ to $b$, i.e.\ $V(a,b)=\{v\in V: \rank_{\pi_{v}}(a) < \rank_{\pi_{v}}(b)\}$.
-The \textit{majority graph} belonging to a voting instance is defined as the directed graph which has as vertices the candidates and an arc from candidate $a$ to candidate $b$ if a majority of the voters prefer $a$ to $b$, i.e.\ $|V(a,b)|>|V(b,a)|$.
+The \textit{majority graph} belonging to a profile is defined as the directed graph which has as vertices the candidates and an arc from candidate $a$ to candidate $b$ if a majority of the voters prefer $a$ to $b$, i.e.\ $|V(a,b)|>|V(b,a)|$.
 As mentioned in the introduction, Condorcet observed that the majority graph may contain a directed cycle.
-This has come to be known as Condorcet paradox~\cite{Con85}.
-A \textit{tournament} is a majority graph that is complete, or, in other words, for every $a$ and $b$ in its voting instance either $|V(a,b)|>|V(b,a)|$ or $|V(a,b)|<|V(b,a)|$ holds.
-The majority graph of our instance in Figure~\ref{fi:ex} is depicted in Figure~\ref{fi:majority}.
+This has come to be known as the Condorcet paradox~\cite{Con85}.
+A \textit{tournament} is a majority graph that is complete, or, in other words, for every $a$ and $b$ either $|V(a,b)|>|V(b,a)|$ or $|V(a,b)|<|V(b,a)|$ holds.
+The majority graph of our profile in Figure~\ref{fi:ex} is depicted in Figure~\ref{fi:majority}.
 As the edges form no cycle, it is an acyclic majority graph, but since it is not a complete graph, it is not a tournament.

-Ranking $\pi$ is a \emph{topologically sorted ranking} in $\mathcal{I}$ if $\rank_{\pi}[a] < \rank_{\pi}[b]$ holds for each pair of candidates $a$ and $b$ with $|V(a,b)| > |V(b,a)|$.
+Ranking $\pi$ is a \emph{topologically sorted ranking} of profile $P$ if $\rank_{\pi}[a] < \rank_{\pi}[b]$ holds for each pair of candidates $a$ and $b$ with $|V(a,b)| > |V(b,a)|$.
 Topologically sorted rankings correspond to the graph-theoretical topological sort of the vertices in the majority graph, and thus only exist if the majority graph is acyclic.
 Acyclic tournaments trivially have a unique topologically sorted ranking.
-A topologically sorted ranking for the instance in Figure~\ref{fi:ex} with $9$ candidates is $\sigma=[1,2,3],[4,5,6],[7,8,9]$, as can be checked easily.
+A topologically sorted ranking for the profile in Figure~\ref{fi:ex} with $9$ candidates is $\sigma=[1,2,3],[4,5,6],[7,8,9]$, as can be checked easily.

-The \emph{Kemeny rank} of a ranking $\pi$ for a given voting instance with voters $v_{1},\ldots,v_{n}$ is defined as $\sum_{i=1}^{n} K(\pi,\pi_{v_{i}})$.
+The \emph{Kemeny rank} of a ranking $\pi$ for a given profile with voters $v_{1},\ldots,v_{n}$ is defined as $\sum_{i=1}^{n} K(\pi,\pi_{v_{i}})$.
 If ranking $\sigma$ has minimum Kemeny rank over all rankings, then $\sigma$ is a \textit{Kemeny consensus}~\cite{Kem59}.
-The following well-known observation~\cite{DK04} will be useful in our proofs. \begin{observation} Each topologically sorted ranking is a Kemeny consensus ranking.
-For acyclic majority graphs, the set of topologically sorted rankings coincides with the set of Kemeny consensus rankings. \end{observation}
+The following well-known observation~\cite{DK04} will be useful in our proofs. \begin{observation} Each topologically sorted ranking is a Kemeny consensus.
+For acyclic majority graphs, the set of topologically sorted rankings coincides with the set of Kemeny consensuses. \end{observation}